csound-flossmanual/csound-floss/book/07-c-working-with-controllers.md

   instr 1
 ; -- pitch bend --
-kPchBnd  pchbend  0,4                ; read in pitch bend (range -2 to 2)
-kTrig1   changed  kPchBnd            ; if 'kPchBnd' changes generate a trigger if kTrig1=1 then printks "Pitch Bend:%f%n",0,kPchBnd  ; print kPchBnd to console when it changes endif
+kPchBnd  pchbend  0,4               ;read in pitch bend (range -2 to 2) kTrig1   changed  kPchBnd           ;if 'kPchBnd' changes generate a trigger if kTrig1=1 then printks "Pitch Bend:%f%n",0,kPchBnd ;print kPchBnd to console when it changes endif

 ; -- aftertouch --
-kAfttch  aftouch 0,0.9               ; read in aftertouch (range 0 to 0.9)
-kTrig2   changed kAfttch             ; if 'kAfttch' changes generate a trigger if kTrig2=1 then printks "Aftertouch:%d%n",0,kAfttch  ; print kAfttch to console when it changes endif
+kAfttch  aftouch 0,0.9              ;read in aftertouch (range 0 to 0.9) kTrig2   changed kAfttch            ;if 'kAfttch' changes generate a trigger if kTrig2=1 then printks "Aftertouch:%d%n",0,kAfttch ;print kAfttch to console when it changes endif

 ; -- create a sound --
-iNum     notnum                      ; read in MIDI note number ; MIDI note number + pitch bend are converted to cycles per seconds aSig     poscil   0.1,cpsmidinn(iNum+kPchBnd),giSine
+iNum     notnum                     ;read in MIDI note number ; MIDI note number + pitch bend are converted to cycles per seconds aSig     poscil   0.1,cpsmidinn(iNum+kPchBnd),giSine
-         out      aSig               ; audio to output endin
+         out      aSig              ;audio to output endin

 </CsInstruments>